-- A bit of a warning though.
-This is rich, light and fluffy because you MUST whip it for three minutes.
+- A fair warning – This is rich, light and fluffy because you MUST whip it for at least three minutes.

-- I love using this more than the first method because it’s not too sweet as the first method.
+- I love using this more than the first method because it’s not too sweet.

 - This buttercream does not do so well with piping – it’s much softer than regular powdered sugar buttercreams.

 - Butter – I always use all butter in my frosting, but you can use high-fat vegetable shortening.
 The key here is to use high fat so it will whip some air in with the sauce and become light and fluffy.

 - Butterscotch sauce – This is, of course, the critical ingredient.
 I always use homemade butterscotch sauce, but I think any store-bought might work just as well.
 By the way, it takes five minutes to make homemade butterscotch.
 I highly recommend not using very fresh made butterscotch sauce.
 Use one that’s cooled completely but not chilled.
 Chilled butterscotch may not blend well in the butter.
 If the butterscotch you have is stiff, let it sit at room temperature for a few minutes.
 If necessary, place in the microwave for 10 seconds only.